Utilising Feedback For Business Growth

 Even the act of asking for feedback, if done correctly, can be beneficial for relationships with your clients.
 Asking for feedback shows that you care about the client’s experience with your company, that you care about any concerns that they might have.

-A client who feels valued and whose concerns are welcomed is a client who will stay with your company and is a relationship which will has been strengthened.
+A client who feels valued and whose concerns are welcomed is a client who’s more likely to stay with your company.

 Of course, if you listen to your clients’ concerns, you need to act on them, if they are positive – that’s great, emulate them across the board and monitor your success with the approach.
 If they are negative then make the changes you need to, to show your clients you have listened.